iverbova/DSI_Team6/README.md

 - This section explores key patterns in the dataset through visualizations:
 - Sales trends
 - Purchase behavior by category, gender, and age
-- Average order values and price distributions
+- Average order values and price comparisons by product categories

 **Exploratory Insights**:
 Understanding these patterns can help businesses adjust pricing, better segment customers, and tailor campaigns more effectively.